-Through securing philanthropic funding and donations, the Brotherhood of St Laurence was able to sustain and grow the program.
+Through securing philanthropic funding and donations, the Brotherhood of St Laurence could sustain and grow the program.

-Since 2008, the Australia Government has committed more than $100 million to support continuing program delivery in the first 50 locations and to expand the program to an additional 50 communities, with a focus on Aboriginal and Torres Strait Islander families.
+Since 2008, the Australian Government has supported and expanded the program to be delivered in 100 communities.
+The last 50 communities have a focus on Aboriginal and/or Torres Strait Islander families.
 The Brotherhood of St Laurence established HIPPY Australia to deliver this national expansion.

 Delivering proven, consistent outcomes, HIPPY delivers a strong, significant return on Commonwealth funding.